Satyarth-Sahu17/BroomsNav/README.md

 **BroomNav** is a spooky-themed, safety-focused navigation app that finds the safest route between two locations.
 Unlike traditional navigation apps that prioritize speed, BroomNav guides you along well-lit, lower-risk paths while letting you report "spooky" or unsafe locations for others.
-Enjoy your travels—especially at night—with peace of mind and a playful Halloween flair!
+Enjoy your travels — especially at night — with peace of mind and a playful Halloween flair!

 ---